abinit/abipy/docs/workflows.rst

 Note that ``manager.yml`` is also used to invoke other executables (``anaddb``, ``optic``, ``mrgddb``, etcetera) thus creating some sort of interface between the python language and the Fortran executables.
-Thanks to this interface, one can perform relatively simple ab-initio calculations directly in AbiPy, for instance it is possible to open a ``DDB`` file in a jupyter notebook, call ``anaddb`` to compute the phonon frequencies and plot the DOS and the phonon band structure with ``matplotlib``.
+Thanks to this interface, one can perform relatively simple ab-initio calculations directly in AbiPy.
+For instance one can open a ``DDB`` file in a jupyter notebook, call ``anaddb`` to compute the phonon frequencies and plot the DOS and the phonon band structure with ``matplotlib``.

 ..
 TIP::